duosecurity/duo_log_sync/README.md

 ##### Features

-- Current version supports fetching logs from auth, telephony and admin endpoints over TCP/TCP Encrypted over SSL
+- Current version supports fetching logs from auth, telephony and admin endpoints over TCP, TCP Encrypted over SSL, and UDP
 - Ability to recover data by reading from last known offset through checkpointing files
 - Enabling only certain endpoints through config file
+- Choosing how logs are formatted (JSON, CEF)

 ---

 ##### Work in progress

-- Support for UDP
 - More logging and exception handling
 - Support for WINDOWS